History of Anna Kalinskaya in Timeline

 Anna Kalinskaya

-Anna Kalinskaya is a Russian professional tennis player who achieved a career-high singles ranking of No. 11 in October 2024 and a doubles ranking of No. 37 in August 2025.
-She has won four doubles titles on the WTA Tour, in addition to one singles title on the WTA Challenger Tour.
-She also has seven singles and nine doubles titles on the ITF Circuit.
-Her best Grand Slam singles performance was reaching the quarterfinals of the 2024 Australian Open.
+Anna Kalinskaya is a Russian professional tennis player known for her achievements in both singles and doubles.
+She reached a career-high singles ranking of world No. 11 in October 2024 and a doubles ranking of No. 37 in August 2025.
+On the WTA Tour, she has secured four doubles titles and also has one singles title on the WTA Challenger Tour.
+Additionally, she has won seven singles and nine doubles titles on the ITF Circuit.
+Her most notable singles performance in a major tournament was reaching the quarterfinals at the 2024 Australian Open.

 In 2012, Anna Kalinskaya won the Grade-5 Green Cup at her first singles event on the ITF Junior Circuit.